Howard Levitt: Author

-In 1985, Levitt authored The Law of Dismissal in Canada, a bestselling book analyzing wrongful dismissal cases.
+Levitt authored The Law of Dismissal in Canada, a bestselling book analyzing wrongful dismissal cases.
 A Dalhousie Journal of Legal Studies reviewer praised it as "an indispensable addition to any course on employment law."

 After his first publication, Levitt also wrote five other books in his career.
 His titles include The Law of Dismissal for Human Resources Professionals and War Stories from the Workplace: Columns by Howard Levitt.
-Since 1985, he has been Editor-in-Chief of the Dismissal and Employment Law Digest covering all employment law cases across Canada.
+He is the Editor-in-Chief of the Dismissal and Employment Law Digest covering all employment law cases across Canada.

 Columnist

 Levitt has a twice weekly column in the Financial Post section of the National Post.
 He writes about legal topics in the workplace.
 Levitt appears in radio programs, such as 680 News.
 Over the years, he has been interviewed regularly by numerous media sources as an authority on labour law, including CBC News, CTV News, Global News, Reuters, The Wall Street Journal, and The New York Times.
-He is interviewed more than any other lawyer in Canada in any field.

 Philanthropy

 Levitt's philanthropy includes giving $1,000,000 to the Sinai Health Foundation, a charitable organization serving Mount Sinai Hospital.
-In 2022, Levitt donated a large sum to the University of Toronto Faculty of Law.
+In 2022, Levitt supported the University of Toronto Faculty of Law with a multimillion dollar donation.
 The funds support the law school's Indigenous initiatives and postgraduate research.
-An Indigenous sculpture, donated by Levitt, will be placed in the Howard and Pamela Levitt Square at Falconer Hall.
+An Indigenous sculpture, donated by Levitt, will be placed in the Howard Levitt Family Square at Falconer Hall.